What to Document First If You Want Your Business to Run Itself

 According to the Harvard Business Review, visual workflows can reduce training time by as much as 25%—so it’s worthwhile including them within an effective business documentation system.

 Whether you use tools like Asana, Notion or simple flowcharts, make very clear how work travels from the concept stage to completion.
-This makes it easy to detect delays and implement documenting workflows for scale as you grow.
+As your business expands, this makes it simple to identify delays and put in place workflows that are scalable for documenting.

 3. Create Systems That Make Delegation Easy

-According to Forbes Business Council, when systems are strong, leaders can concentrate on growth rather than day-to-day problem solving.
-Develop templates for recurring tasks, such as, e mails, bills, onboarding steps.
+According to Forbes Business Council, when systems are strong, leaders can concentrate on growth rather than day-to-day problem-solving.
+Create templates that can be reused for tasks that occur on a regular basis, such as emails, bills, and procedures for onboarding new employees.

 4. Define Roles and Responsibilities Clearly